porphyrin/flexible-jekyll/_posts/2019-02-07-leading-great-meetings.markdown

 ## Graphs are great!
 Except when they're not.
-We’ve all those imposter-syndrome moments during meetings where we sat staring at a complicated architecture diagram, or someone’s modeling results, thinking “I don’t get this… man, do I feel dumb right now."
+We’ve all had those imposter-syndrome moments during meetings where we sat staring at a complicated architecture diagram, or someone’s modeling results, thinking “I don’t get this… man, do I feel dumb right now."
 This holds especially true for senior folks, who naturally feel more pressure to be a voice of leadership in the room.

->Meetings tend to go off the rails quickly when someone feels defensive, and there is no quicker way to feel defensive than not understanding a graph or a result.
+>Meetings tend to go off the rails quickly when someone feels defensive, and **there is no quicker way to feel defensive than not understanding a graph or a result.**

-So, practice empathy for your future audience when building your slides.
+To avoid this, practice empathy for your future audience when building your slides.
 For every graphic or result that you include, review it and re-review it through the lens of “what would someone with no background in this data need to understand this?”
 Are the axis labels clear?
 Is the graph easily interpretable?

-Best yet is to phone a friend!
-For important presentations, I strongly recommend asking a colleague who isn't familiar with the underlying dataset to review your slides ahead of time.
+Even better is to phone a friend!
+For important presentations, I strongly recommend asking a colleague who isn't familiar with the underlying data to review your slides ahead of time.
 Do they understand what you're hoping to communicate?

 ## But, don't conflate clarity and verbosity.
 While we want the context and methodology to be clear to our audience, it's important not to stray into "drowning in details" territory.
 Often what I need to grasp an analysis is a succinct, high-level description;
-overly detailed descriptions of the precise math behind the model distract from the meaning of the results, and will quickly lose your audience.
+overly detailed descriptions of the precise math behind the model often distract from the meaning of the results, and will quickly lose your audience.

-**I advise focusing on the *need* part of the previous question of “what would someone with no background in this data need to understand this?”**
+>Focus instead on the **"need"** part of the previous question of “what would someone with no background in this data need to understand these results?”

 ## Spend at least *some* time on slide design.